 Both ZGN-1061 and ZGN-1258 were discovered by our researchers as part of a multi-year campaign to identify highly potent and effective novel compounds with nonclinical safety profiles supportive of continued development.
 One core element of focus for optimization was to reduce or eliminate the potential for pro-thrombotic effects, a limiting factor that led to termination of development of our first-generation compound.
-To date, both new compounds have similar intrinsic potency against the MetAP2 pathway and display appropriate activity in animal models of type 2 diabetes and obesity.
-Both compounds display improved safety profiles relative to beloranib for effects on thrombosis.
+To date, both new compounds have similar intrinsic potency against the MetAP2 enzyme and display appropriate activity in animal models of type 2 diabetes and obesity.
+We have observed degeneration and other anomalies in muscle tissue in rodent toxicology studies of ZGN-1258 as noted above.
+These effects were absent from other animal species in long term models and this finding has not been observed in any of our other MetAP2 inhibitors and appears to be specific to ZGN-1258.